 You’re then led around the island’s ruins as your guide provides an insight into the culturally and technologically advanced society that thrived here over two millennia ago.
 There’s a lot to see, but your guide will make sure you take in the site’s highlights, including the stone lions that have become the symbol of Delos and continue to watch over the city from their platform near the waterfront.

-Wandering around the once-grand houses of rich merchants and traders, you’ll see intricate mosaics, elaborate plumbing systems and vivid frescos.
+Wandering around the once-grand houses of rich merchants and traders, you’ll see intricate mosaics, elaborate plumbing systems and vivid frescoes.
 Your guide can shed light on the lives of the people who occupied the island centuries ago, giving you a greater understanding of life and beliefs in Ancient Greece.

 Finally, you’ll hear about how Delos eventually waned in importance as trade routes changed in the 1st century AD — the island gradually fell into decline, before becoming a hideout for pirates.